Civic Internet

 Structure: The structure of a Civic Internet will connect many small groups of people to form an extended network of communities.
 These core groups are called Social Blocks, and they will become the building blocks of a Civic Internet.
 Social Blocks comprise maybe six to ten households or about one to two dozen people, large enough to create meaningful groups yet small enough to maintain personal relationships.
 A primary function of these Social Blocks will be to imbue a strong sense of community throughout the Civic Internet.
 Social Blocks will form around such things as shared personal relationships (family, friends), shared interests and activities (hunting, fishing, etc.), shared beliefs, (churches, etc.) and shared work (employers, professions, etc.).
 To nurture strong personal relationships between members, blocks will participate in various social activities and interactions.
 For example, they’ll regularly interact to discuss issues relevant to them, or engage in group activities.
 In this way, members will develop a stronger sense of social identity toward their respective blocks.
 Building a Civic Internet on a foundation of Social Blocks, instead of individual memberships, will result in a more cohesive and collaborative community.

 Blocks will then interconnect to form larger groups.
 For example, a network of say 10-20 blocks could become a neighborhood of roughly 250-500 people.
 Groups of 10-20 neighborhoods could form boroughs, resulting in communities of 2,500 to 5,000.
 Groups of boroughs could merge into municipalities approximating actual cities and towns.
 Municipalities might then combine within county boundaries, thus lining up with county-wide issues & elections.
-County groups could re-form themselves into Districts that elect Representatives to the U.S. House.
+County groups could re-form themselves into US Districts that elect Representatives to the U.S. House.
 Districts would then combine into state-wide communities that impact state-level positions such as Governor and state-wide issues, as well as the election of US Senators.
 The final level is to form state-level communities into a nationwide community network.

 Shared Protocol: To enable blocks to collaborate around common objectives, participants in a Civic Internet will interact by means of a Shared Protocol.
 The protocol will define the necessary behaviors, inputs and outputs for various tasks and initiatives.
 It will function as an organizational framework that defines and moderates the block structure, enables blocks to interact and communicate, enforces block compliance, and enables the community to collectively make decisions, take actions, aggregate political and economic resources, and define shared by-laws, platforms and missions.